-California's Big Sur Highway 1 re-opens
+California's Big Sur Highway 1 reopens

 AP

-The official ribbon cutting ceremony for the highway's re-opening will still be held Friday morning at the Ragged Point Inn, but Caltrans officials caution that all the roadwork is still not completely finished at Mud Creek.
+The official ribbon cutting ceremony for the highway's reopening will still be held Friday morning at the Ragged Point Inn, but Caltrans officials caution that all the roadwork is still not completely finished at Mud Creek.

 There may still be one-way traffic at times, and it will take "about two winters for the new slopes to fully stabilize."